 To uninstall Ambient Noise, use the following commands:

-sudo apt-get remove anoise sudo add-apt-repository --remove ppa:costales/anoise
+sudo apt remove anoise sudo apt remove anoise-gui sudo add-apt-repository --remove ppa:costales/anoise

 What do you think of Ambient Noise?
 Have you tried it already?
 Do share your experience with it.